Globe Union Faucets Review & Rating Updated: 03/23/18

 The company supplies dozens of store-brand faucets for large retailers.
-Table 3 shows no more than a partial list, which shifts constantly and is probably already inaccurate at the time your read this.
+Table 3 shows no more than a partial list, which shifts constantly and is probably already inaccurate at the time you read this.

-Initially Globe Union warranty and parts support was spotty and poorly organized.
+Initially, Globe Union warranty and parts support was spotty and poorly organized.
 Through 2005 we received buckets of complaints about not being able to get post-sale customer support and warranty assistance.
-Initially the big problem was no one knew where to call for support, and when they did finally contact customer support, the quality of the support was iffy at best.
-Our favorite anecdote was the plumber who very carefully identified the faucet parts he needed to fix a broken Danze lavatory faucet, and received most of a shower through the mail.
+The big problem was no one knew where to call for support, and when they did finally contact customer support, the quality of the support was iffy at best.
+Our favorite anecdote was the plumber who very carefully identified the faucet parts he needed to fix a broken Danze lavatory faucet and received most of a shower through the mail.

 But, Globe Union grimly faced the slings and arrows head on, and doggedly set about making things better.
 Danze now supports its faucets and other products as well as any company selling faucets in North America with a well-organized, well-trained U.S.-based parts and warranty service located in Illinois.
 Since opening the U.S. center, earlier parts and warranty support problems seem to have largely disappeared.
 In our last series of tests, Danze customer service scored well for wait times, promptness of response, and product knowledge.

 We now assess Globe Union customer service as very good to excellent — approaching the level of Delta and Moen, the acknowledged customer service leaders in the faucet industry.
 The Better Business Bureau, which for years condemned Globe Union's complaint handling, agrees with our assessment, grading Globe Union A+, the highest score possible, based on having received not a single complaint about the company for three years.